xueranm/SystemDesign/DistributedSystem.md

      - Risk of 2-Phase: Deadlocks (two transactions might wait on each other for the release of a lock)
        - Prevention: transactions know all the locks they need in advance and acquire them in an ordered way , it is usually done by the application.
        - Detection: keep track of which transaction a transaction waits on, using this info to detect cycles that represent deadlocks, then forcing one of them to abort, it is typically done by the database.
+   * Use cases for OCC
+     - 3 phases
+       - Begin phase
+         transactions are assigned a unique timestamp that marks the beginning of the transaction
+       - Read & modify phase
+         transactions execute their read and write tentatively